 The Company has established a mechanism called "Vigil Mechanism Policy" for employees, directors and others who are associated with the Company to report to management instances of unethical behavior, actual or suspected fraud or violation of the Company's code of conduct.
 The Policy provides adequate safeguards against victimization of employees/directors who avail the mechanism.
-The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated under clause 49 of the Listing Agreement The Company affirms that no person has been denied access to the Audit Committee in this respect.
+The Vigil Mechanism also cover the Whistle Blower mechanism aspect as stipulated under the Companies Act, 2013 and the SEBI Listing Regulations.
+The Company affirms that no person has been denied access to the Audit Committee in this respect.
 The policy has been communicated to all employees by displaying the same on the Company's website.